benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 - As a **parameter**, like in most express-like frameworks, where most of information is passed thought a `ctx` object.
 The main problems are argument drilling and unrelated and coupled initialization.
 - As an **instance**, like in Rails.
 It allows clear, reusable and uncoupled code, with the limitations been the limits of OOP in the language.
 - As a **global-like**, like global singletons or frameworks like Flask, React and Nitro.
 The implementation is usually complex, but it's hidden complexly from the user.
 Has similar capabilities to the instance pattern.
 - As **dependencies**, like in FastAPI.
-Might provide great DX thanks to static analysis and utilities, but might have stricter limits on where it can be used.
+Might provide great DX thanks to static analysis and utilities, but might have stricter limits on how it can be used.

 Passing as information as arguments is a fundamental part of programming, but when applications grows, it's important to consider alternatives for key information.

 Instance based with OOP frameworks has thrived along the years, like Rails, and the showed advantages show why.
 Modern JS frameworks might opt to new and, more experimental, global-like patterns thanks to limitations in JS OOP and the raise of function based composability.